wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/ch04-web-integration-and-apis/_index.md

 - `ex6_rest.txt`:

   ```
   REST APIs are stateless, meaning each request contains all necessary information, and the server does not store client state between requests.
-This benefits Hijra Group by simplifying transaction fetching, as each API call (e.g., GET /api/transactions/2023-10-01) is independent, reducing server complexity and enabling scalable, reliable data retrieval for real-time analytics.
+This benefits Hijra Group by simplifying content management, as each API call (e.g., GET /posts/2023-10-01) is independent, reducing server complexity and enabling scalable, reliable data retrieval and updates for real-time analytics.
   ```

 - `ex6_endpoint.txt`:

   ```
-  /api/transactions/2023-10-01
+  /posts/2023-10-01
   ```

 - `ex6_http.txt`:

   ```
-  GET retrieves data without modifying the server, suitable for fetching transactions, while POST sends data to create or update resources.
+  GET retrieves posts without modifying the server, POST creates new posts, PUT fully updates posts, PATCH partially updates posts, and DELETE removes posts, each suited to specific content management tasks.
   ```

 **Follow-Along Instructions**: